braboj/tutorial-os/README.md

 6. The LP Task finishes using the resouce and releases the semaphore
 7. The HP Task acquires the semaphore and resumes

-In this situation the priority of the HP Task is reduced to that of the LP Task that it waits for to finish using a resource.
+In this situation the priority of the HP Task is essentially reduced to that of the LP Task that it waits for to finish using a resource.
 Because of that the HP Task gets unnecessarily delayed.

+#### 6.2.2.
+Priority inheritance

 A mutex would elevate the priority of the LP task to that of the HP task.
 In this way the medium priority task will not be scheduled for execution while the mutex is acquired.
-This mechanism is also called **priority inheritance**.
+This mechanism is also called priority inheritance.

-Now the same situation as above will change to the following scenario ...

 ![img.png](assets/OS-PriorityInheritance.png)